Forsyth Academy of Performing Arts (FAPA)

 • Ages: 0–18 years old

-FAPA describes its preschool and kindergarten curriculums as specially designed to give children the opportunity for creativity, self expression, and fun, and notes that these classes help build confidence as well as pre-reading and reading skills that students will need as they start school.
-FAPA states that its environments for 1st and 2nd grades boost self-esteem and confidence while laying a solid foundation for overall growth and development, and that its environments for 3rd–5th grades sharpen critical thinking and problem-solving while building self-esteem and fostering well-rounded growth.
-The program notes that being a theater kid in 3rd–5th grade is described as particularly special because of the confidence that will carry them through the transition to middle school, and that its environments for 4th–6th grades are designed to nurture self-esteem during the transitional tween years.
-FAPA emphasizes giving students the opportunity for self-expression through the arts so they can express themselves authentically and explore complex emotions, and notes that students learn perseverance as they tackle a tricky piece of choreography or a meaningful scene.
-The Village is described as a uniquely developed environment providing enrichment and community for babies and toddlers as well as their caregivers, and each Village class is described as an exploration of music, movement, and sensory exercises where parents and caregivers build community.
+FAPA’s preschool and kindergarten curriculums are specially designed to include creativity, self expression, fun, and weekly activities such as singing, dancing, acting, playing games, and making crafts, while also building confidence and pre-reading and reading skills that students will need as they start school.
+FAPA’s environments for 1st and 2nd grades include acting classes or musicals, where acting games teach students to think on their feet and feel confident in front of their peers, and students in shows learn lines, choreography, and blocking.
+For 3rd–5th grades, FAPA describes engaging in the arts as essential and says it ignites creativity, enhances cognitive abilities, and deepens emotional intelligence, with options that include musicals, acting, dance or singing classes, and non-musical play productions that FAPA states sharpen critical thinking and problem-solving while building self-esteem and fostering well-rounded growth, and being a “theater kid” at this age is described as particularly special because of the confidence that will carry students through the transition to middle school.
+For 4th–6th grades, FAPA states that giving students the opportunity for self-expression through the arts encourages them to express themselves authentically and explore complex emotions, promoting emotional intelligence, and notes that students learn perseverance as they tackle a tricky piece of choreography or a meaningful scene, with all environments for these grades designed to nurture self-esteem during the transitional tween years and to uniquely empower tweens to excel academically and emotionally, providing a platform for self-discovery and growth as they navigate adolescence.
+The Village at FAPA is described as a uniquely developed environment providing enrichment and community for babies and toddlers as well as their caregivers, and each Village class is an exploration of music, movement, and sensory exercises designed to give children the opportunity to explore the arts while parents and caregivers build community.

 • Ages: 0–18 years old

-FAPA describes its preschool and kindergarten curriculums as specially designed to give children the opportunity for creativity, self expression, and fun, and notes that these classes help build confidence as well as pre-reading and reading skills that students will need as they start school.
-FAPA states that its environments for 1st and 2nd grades boost self-esteem and confidence while laying a solid foundation for overall growth and development, and that its environments for 3rd–5th grades sharpen critical thinking and problem-solving while building self-esteem and fostering well-rounded growth.
-The program notes that being a theater kid in 3rd–5th grade is described as particularly special because of the confidence that will carry them through the transition to middle school, and that its environments for 4th–6th grades are designed to nurture self-esteem during the transitional tween years.
-FAPA emphasizes giving students the opportunity for self-expression through the arts so they can express themselves authentically and explore complex emotions, and notes that students learn perseverance as they tackle a tricky piece of choreography or a meaningful scene.
-The Village is described as a uniquely developed environment providing enrichment and community for babies and toddlers as well as their caregivers, and each Village class is described as an exploration of music, movement, and sensory exercises where parents and caregivers build community.
+FAPA’s preschool and kindergarten curriculums are specially designed to include creativity, self expression, fun, and weekly activities such as singing, dancing, acting, playing games, and making crafts, while also building confidence and pre-reading and reading skills that students will need as they start school.
+FAPA’s environments for 1st and 2nd grades include acting classes or musicals, where acting games teach students to think on their feet and feel confident in front of their peers, and students in shows learn lines, choreography, and blocking.
+For 3rd–5th grades, FAPA describes engaging in the arts as essential and says it ignites creativity, enhances cognitive abilities, and deepens emotional intelligence, with options that include musicals, acting, dance or singing classes, and non-musical play productions that FAPA states sharpen critical thinking and problem-solving while building self-esteem and fostering well-rounded growth, and being a “theater kid” at this age is described as particularly special because of the confidence that will carry students through the transition to middle school.
+For 4th–6th grades, FAPA states that giving students the opportunity for self-expression through the arts encourages them to express themselves authentically and explore complex emotions, promoting emotional intelligence, and notes that students learn perseverance as they tackle a tricky piece of choreography or a meaningful scene, with all environments for these grades designed to nurture self-esteem during the transitional tween years and to uniquely empower tweens to excel academically and emotionally, providing a platform for self-discovery and growth as they navigate adolescence.
+The Village at FAPA is described as a uniquely developed environment providing enrichment and community for babies and toddlers as well as their caregivers, and each Village class is an exploration of music, movement, and sensory exercises designed to give children the opportunity to explore the arts while parents and caregivers build community.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.